 (2) The restrictions imposed by section 15(3) do not apply to the lease of any part of University lands referred to in section 15(3) if the purpose of the lease is the provision of residential accommodation in accordance with this section.

-[Section 15F inserted by No. 32 of 2016 s.
+[Section 15F inserted: No. 32 of 2016 s.
 145.]

 16. Disposal of property acquired by gift etc.